allenlin90/programmingLearning/git/README.md

-## Day 18 - Reset and Amend records
+## Day 18 - Reset and Amend records Part 1
 `git reset --hard "HEAD^"`, `git reset --soft "HEAD^"`, `git reset --hard ORIG_HEAD`, `git commit --amend`
 1. One of the most valuable benefit from Git control is to trace back certain version to find the source or root cause of a "**bug**".
     1. Create and commit a version when building a function, so every functions can be tracked separately.